 “Because you have been a good boy I will take you back.
 I just finished my period.”

 “No you’re not!”
 Elizabeth said and squared up to him.

 “Now I don’t know which world you live in but allow me to tell you a few home truths.
 You live in a society where no one really gives a fuck!
 For heaven’s sake where were you when D’banj, Uti, even Fatoyinbo and a host of others were accused of rape publicly?
 I’m talking about accusations with substance where the accusers even cried for the cameras?
 Apart from the fact that the thing is so hard to prove, you are talking about a teenager who is happy to brag about having sucked a celebrity dick and you are here taking panadol for her headache.
 Maybe in five years when life has broken her enough she might come up with it on her own for her own fifteen minutes of fame, but right now you have nothing to run with.
 You will only further destroy her by giving her exposure she is also not equipped to handle.
 Nothing will come out of this so beat it man!”

 “Are you really saying this?
 A woman?”

-“Bro, we all won’t admit it, but there is hardly a sexually active African woman who has not been raped or continues to suffer rape is some form on a daily basis.
+“Bro, we all won’t admit it, but there is hardly a sexually active African woman who has not been raped or continues to suffer rape even on a daily basis.
 Our society is too patriarchal for it to be any other way.
 For now.
-We are doing well with the ongoing campaigns and in fairness, boys are beginning to understand what NO means.
+We are doing well with the ongoing campaigns and in fairness boys are beginning to understand what no means.
 There is still a long way to go.
-We need legislation and the kind of support systems that will protect victims when they come out.
+We need legislation and the kind of support systems that will protect victims when they come forward.
 And we also need to educate our boys and girls on how to live so as not to be victims.
 Don’t let anyone fool you.
 Rape sometimes can be avoided.”

 “How could Clementina have avoided this now, tell me.
 She was living with her sister and her sister’s boyfriend whom she trusts comes and takes advantage of her!”